-56. These two groups of columns provide details of service origins and destinations, including minimum turnaround times, departure and arrival windows, days of the week on which services may be operated, and unique stanox numbers to show the location where the train begins and ends its journey.
-Departure and arrival windows must not be completed for contingent rights.
+55. These two groups of columns provide details of service origins and destinations, including minimum turnaround times, departure and arrival windows, days of the week on which services may be operated, and unique STANOX (station number) to show the location where the train begins and ends its journey (these codes can also refer to non-station locations such as sidings and junctions).
+We would not usually expect to see departure and arrival windows completed for contingent rights.